Pembine, Wisconsin: History

+Milwaukee & Soo railroads junction

 Several fatal rail disasters occurred in Pembine.
 In 1899, two railroad workers were killed in a collision between two trains.
 A head-on collision between two trains in 1902 killed three men.
 The Soo Line was sabotaged in 1909, killing an engineer.
 Five people were killed when a train hit a fallen tree in 1913 and derailed.

-The historic train station, built in 1887, was totally destroyed by fire on June 17, 2019.
+The historic Pembine union train station (Milwaukee Road & Soo Line), built in 1887, was totally destroyed by fire on June 17, 2019.
 Two local teenage boys were arrested in connection with the fire.